Guide to Sources in Education

 Provides information about key reference and information resources in the field of education.
 It is divided into 14 categories that reflect different aspects of education, which are then further divided into subcategories by type of publication (journals, dictionaries, encyclopedias, etc.).
 The entries each contain bibliographic information and an annotation describing the resource.
 Includes author, title, and subject indexes.
 This is a test change.

 Databases are structured sets of information, stored in print or online.
 Often, databases are online collections of journal article citations and full text.
 Find articles about a specific topic by using keywords, subject headings, authors, and more.

 Education Full Text.
 1983 -. (online)

 ERIC is a national education database sponsored by the U.S. Department of Education.
-Presently the largest education database in the world, ERIC contains over 3,000,000 citations covering research documents, journal articles, technical reports, program descriptions and evaluations, and curricular materials in the field of education.
-It also includes abstracts and selective full-text.
+Presently the largest education database in the world, ERIC contains over 1,600,000 records covering research documents, journal articles, technical reports, program descriptions and evaluations, and other materials in the field of education.
+It also includes abstracts and selective full text.

 Higher Education Abstracts.
 1965-. (online)

-Abstracts from journals, conference proceedings, and research reports pertaining to participants in higher education, their functions, and environment.
+Abstracts from journals, conference proceedings, and research reports pertaining to the participants, functions, and environments of higher education.

 Directories are a list of organizations, groups, people, places, or other data systematically arranged often alphabetically or by location.

 The Big Book of Special Education Resources.
 2nd ed.
 2015.

 This diverse resource contains many different types of information, such as lesson plans, addresses and phone numbers for federal agencies, and lists of books, videos, and journals about topics in special education.